 - Begin to reflect on your professional growth and to identify professional growth experiences.
 The MOC process will require you to describe, analyze, and reflect on how two of your Professional Growth Experiences (PGEs), teaching practice, and collaboration in learning communities continues to align with the Five Core Propositions, the current National Board Standards for your area of certification, and the Architecture of Accomplished Teaching.
 These PGEs are ongoing and varied activities in which you engage and that contribute to your positive impact on student learning.
 Both PGEs will require a written commentary in response to prompts and evidence that supports that commentary and demonstrates positive impact on student learning.

-MOC is based on Certification Renewal’s Profile of Professional Growth (PPG), so while MOC instructions are not yet available and MOC will have fewer parts than Renewal, the PPG can be a helpful tool as you plan ahead.
+- Consult the description of MOC requirements under What are the requirements for MOC in this Q&A and review Certification Renewal’s Profile of Professional Growth (PPG).
+MOC is based on Renewal, so while MOC instructions are not yet available and MOC has two components as opposed to four for Renewal, the PPG can be a helpful tool as you plan ahead.
 The PPG has information to help you reflect on your own professional growth and consider what evidence you might collect that demonstrates the impact of the activities in which you are engaged.
 Read through the PPG to understand the evaluation criteria.
 Carefully reflect on your professional growth over the years since becoming an NBCT or since renewing if you have renewed your certification.
 Think about the PGEs you engage in.
 Consider which experiences have had the most significant impact on student learning and that demonstrate how you have continued to grow as a professional in a variety of areas.
 Plan to select experiences that most effectively highlight your growth in certificate-specific areas that have directly or indirectly had an impact on student learning in your field of certification and that have been ongoing.

 Q. What is the cost?